Halogly/VelocityCommandForward/README.md

 * My use case was very niche, I have a discord command that can run minecraft commands (if player is online) and the issue was that the discord bot was running on backend server and so I decided to make a plugin to run proxy commands, such as `/skin`.
+* Another common use case is when you install the TAB plugin on Velocity and need to send commands from the backend server to the proxy server, such as `/btab scoreboard` to toggle TAB's scoreboard.
+While executing it manually works fine, if you use custom items from other plugins that are bound to this command, the command may fail to execute.
+In such cases, simply relying on this plugin's commands can resolve the issue of TAB commands not working.

 ## Command usage
 Command name can be changed in the backend plugin configuration.